Background pattern

 Drosianelle is a contraceptive and is used to prevent pregnancy.

-Each of the tablets contains a small amount of two different female hormones, known as drospirenone and ethinyl estradiol.
+Each of the tablets contains a small amount of two different female hormones, called drospirenone and ethinylestradiol.

-2. What you need to know before starting to take Drosianelle
+2. What you need to know before taking Drosianelle

-Before starting to use Drosianelle, you must read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use Drosianelle, you should read the information about blood clots in section 2.
+It is especially important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Before starting to take Drosianelle, your doctor will ask you some questions about your personal and family medical history.
-The doctor will also measure your blood pressure and, depending on your health status, perform other tests.
+The doctor will also measure your blood pressure and, depending on your state of health, may perform other tests.

-In this prospectus, several situations are described in which you should interrupt the use of Drosianelle, or in which the effect of Drosianelle may decrease.
-In these situations, you should not have sexual intercourse or take additional non-hormonal contraceptive precautions, such as the use of a condom or other barrier method.
-Do not use the rhythm method (or calendar) or basal body temperature method.
-These methods may not be reliable because Drosianelle alters the monthly changes in body temperature and cervical mucus.
+This leaflet describes several situations in which you should stop using Drosianelle, or in which the effect of Drosianelle may decrease.
+In such situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, such as using a condom or another barrier method.
+Do not use the rhythm (or calendar) method or the temperature method.
+These methods may not be reliable since Drosianelle alters the monthly changes in body temperature and cervical mucus.

 Do not take Drosianelle